ku-sldg/plih/_posts/2016-06-13-Adding-IDs.md

 evals (Bind i v b) = (evals (subst i (Num (evals v)) b)) evals (Id id) = error "Undeclared Variable"
 {% endhighlight %}

+The interesting case is for `Id` where an error is raised for an undeclared variable.
+Why is this?
+In this interpreter, identifiers are replaced immediately following their definition.

+An interpreter composes the `BAE` parser with our evaluator:

 {% highlight haskell %}
 interps = evals . parseBAE